Geofferey/blabber.im/README-en.md

     ```
 12. Now reproduce the issue encountered.

-13. Stop logging.
+13. Stop logging (`Ctrl+C`).
 Now take a close look at your log file and remove any personal and private information you may find before sending it together with a detailed description of your issue, instructions on how to reproduce to me.
 You can use GitHub's issue tracker: [Issues](https://github.com/kriztan/Pix-Art-Messenger/issues)